mollycarmody/OSFront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # OpenSpace
-To run, use navigate to master folder in terminal and run npm start
+To run, navigate to master folder in terminal and run npm start

 ## Group Contributions